ValkyreCaine/python-api-challenge/README.md

 In my files you will find both notebooks for WeatherPy and VacationPy.
 In my Output Data sub-folder you will find all of my PNG's for all plots made for WeatherPy and the cities.csv that was generated in my search.

 This project aims to answer the question, why does it get hotter towards the equator?
-Using Citipy and the OpenWeatherMap API I set out to answer that question by running analysies on the relationships between latitude and temperature, humidity, cloudiness, and wind speed.
+Using Citipy and the OpenWeatherMap API I set out to answer that question by running analyses on the relationships between latitude and temperature, humidity, cloudiness, and wind speed.
 I seperated it out even further by northern and southern hemispheres to conclude the following analyses:

 As expected the northern hemisphere shows a clear connection with colder tempertures the higher the latitude as it is farthest from the equator.
 The southern hemisphere shows higher temperatures closer to the equator or 0 latitude.